altf000/ConcatAdapterDelegates/README.md

 }
 ```

-And declare PagingData flow in the ViewModel
+And PagingData flow in the ViewModel

 ```kotlin
 val pager = Pager(